hyperledger/caliper/docs/vNext/ResourceAndTransactionMonitors.md

 The process monitoring module options comprise:

-- interval: monitor update interval
+- interval: monitor update interval in milliseconds
 - processes: of an array of `[command, arguments, multiOutput]` key:value pairs.
     - command: names the parent process to monitor
     - arguments: filters on the parent process being monitored